Celebrity moms back California anti-paparazzi bill to protect kids

 "No child, regardless of his or her parent's occupation, should be subjected to such unwarranted and harmful persecution," Leon said in a statement on his website.

-"By increasing penalties and authorizing civil actions, (the bill) will have a significant deterrent effect on those who would consider tormenting the most vulnerable and defenseless members of our society," he said.
+"By increasing penalties and authorizing civil actions, (the bill) will have a significant deterrent effect on those who would consider tormenting the most vulnerable and defenceless members of our society," he said.

 (Reporting by Sharon Bernstein; Editing by Cynthia Johnston and Bill Trott)